Content writing: The definition of rough draft

 Trappe Digital LLC may earn commission from product clicks and purchases.
 Rest assured, opinions are mine or of the article’s author.

-A rough draft just sounds kind of like something that people don’t really want to look at or maybe they shouldn’t look at.
-But what’s a rough draft actually?
+A rough draft just sounds kind of like something that people don’t really want to look at, or maybe they shouldn’t look at.
+But what’s the definition of rough draft?
 And is it different from a first draft?

 Then you would have to go back and cut it down and edit, edit, edit.
 Personally, I never found that to be a super officiant workflow for me.
 I always thought why do I need to be writing all the stuff if I’m just going to end up cutting it down anyway?

-Nonetheless, to get to a good piece of content we need a first draft and a second draft and likely more drafts.
+Nonetheless, to create a good piece of content, we need a first draft, a second draft, and likely more drafts.

 Is there a difference between a rough draft and a first draft?